mailinh84/My_Portfolio_Website/README.md

 # [Project 1](https://github.com/mailinh84/house-price-prediction/blob/master/housesales.ipynb)
 * This is for testing only, the link should be changed to the correct project
 ## How to structure your answer
 * Goal: Why did you or co. choose to work on this project?
 What is the problem?
-* More context: When the problem happen, how long does it exist?
+More context: When the problem happen, how long does it exist?
 * Impact: Did you or co. achieve sth from that project?
+* Challenges
+* Interesting findings
 ## Example:
 * Goal: improving customer retention
 * More context: predict ETA for shipments